Appearance

 - Profile Strategies — full ready-to-use recipes

-- Profile Sharing — share or import a tuned profile
+- Profile Sharing — share or import a tuned profile, schedule included

 - Settings Inheritance — the full 2-layer merge, owned by the channels section